Life As a Bus or Truck Mechanic

 How much do Bus and Truck Mechanics make in different U.S. states?

 |District of Columbia||$60,730|

-What Tools do Bus and Truck Mechanics Use?
+Tools & Technologies Used by Bus and Truck Mechanics

 - Microsoft Excel

 - Inventory tracking software

 What education is needed to be a Bus or Truck Mechanic?